top of page

 We saw an opportunity to provide clinicians with a tool to manage wounds efficiently, so they could focus on what truly matters — their patients.

-So what exactly is "SkinVision App?"
+What exactly is "SkinVision App?"

 SkinVision is a wound assessment application for a medical device based on IOS software.
 Clinicians can capture images and obtain measurements of wounds to assess healing progress and select an appropriate treatment.